A Great Demo, But Not WebAR (yet)

 While handheld devices are the primary way people will experience AR/MR right now, more promising approaches use different approaches.
 Microsoft's Hololens (and other displays like Daqri's Smart Helmet) are optically transparent: there is no video to render (and no need to access the camera at all).
 Worse, other systems (such as video-mixed displays that combine video with depth data to render video from the user's actual eye point) will need to handle presenting "the view of reality" to the software themselves, so an API that hands video into a web app and expects it to render it is impractical.

 Beyond video, the depth data is presented to the application in a way that is coupled to the underlying Tango implementation.
 Windows Holographic uses similar depth sensors and SLAM-based reconstruction, but presents the data to the programmer in a different form.
 Apple is rumored to be working with similar technology (having bought multiple companies over the years that develop hardware and software of this sort), and may use one of these representations, or opt for something entirely different.
-Relatively speaking, this is probably minor, since we don’t yet have a good common format; it may be that each platform will present the data differently, or the underlying WebAR implmentation will need to convert between representations.
+Relatively speaking, this is probably minor, since we don't yet have a good common format; it may be that each platform will present the data differently, or the underlying WebAR implementation will need to convert between representations.
 Time will tell.

 What if your hardware can efficiently preload video into the GPU and composite it with another render buffer on-the-fly during rendering, without "rendering" that video as a texture to a polygon?
 Or if you could leverage techniques like WebVR's Time Warp or Space Warp to display the very latest video frames at rendering time, instead of the video frame that was available when the application started rendering?

 Delegating rendering of reality to the application eliminates any of these opportunities.
-And, as modern VR SDK’s have demonstrated, agressive optimizations will be needed if we try using video-mixed AR in head-worn displays.
+And, as modern VR SDK's have demonstrated, aggressive optimizations will be needed if we try using video-mixed AR in head-worn displays.
 With video-mixed AR, the latency from when a camera begins to capture a video frame in its sensors until it is available for rendering on the screen is too large (by itself) for use in an HMD without predictive rendering of some form.

 While not often discussed in the context of AR API's (unfortunately), any proposal for WebAR should consider how to give user's control over their privacy while getting the benefits of AR.